 Paratransit Pick Up/Drop Off Points at Popular Destinations

 Pace has developed specific bus stops for paratransit customers

 to use when visiting some of Chicago′s most popular destinations.

 This will make it easier for customers to find their vehicle, and

 or where it could be confusing.

-Customers who are being picked up at these locations should look
+Customers who are being picked up at these locations

+destination.
 Also, vehicles will use these same locations

 |Harold Washington College

 || East of the school, on the corner of Lake

 |Jesse Brown V.A.
 Hospital